 Ensō represents a moment when the mind is free to let the body create.

 Ensō is a symbol in Japanese calligraphy that symbolizes many things; strength, elegance, the universe, simplicity, completeness, the visible and invisible.
-It’s a reminder of what makes a great photograph – the instant everything comes together to capture what is seen and felt.
+It’s a reminder of what makes a great photograph – the instant everything comes together to capture the moment.